bertlandh/bertlandh.github.io/wip.md

 All machines start in a known state set by me. save time, can do multiple machines.
 Fungable

-## List the operating systems supported in your environment in order of popularity.
-Which automation is used to install each?
-Of those that aren’t automated, which would benefit the most from it?

-    Microsoft Windows 10 Enterprise
-    Microsoft Windows 10 Pro
-    Microsoft Windows 11 Pro
-    Microsoft Windows 7 Enterprise
-    Microsoft Windows Server 2008 R2 Standard
-    Microsoft Windows Server 2016 Standard
-    Microsoft Windows Storage Server 2016 Workgroup

 ## For an OS that does not have an automated installation process, which product is available that will automate it?

 [Computer Life Support](https://bertlandh.github.io/)